-Designation Roles and Responsibilities Monitoring, on a daily basis, environmental specifications on site and compliance with the conditions of the EA, environmental legislation and EMPr; Keeping a register of compliance / non-compliance with the environmental specifications; Identifying and assessing previously unforeseen, actual or potential impacts on the environment; Ensuring that a brief weekly environmental monitoring report is submitted to the ESCO; Conducting site inspections during the defects liability period, and bringing any environmental concerns to the attention of the ESCO and Contractor; Advising the Contractor on the rectification of any pollution, contamination or damage to the construction site, rights of way and adjacent land; Attending site meetings (scheduled and ad hoc); Presenting the environmental awareness training course to all staff, Contractors and Sub contractors, and monitoring the environmental awareness training for all new personnel on-site, as undertaken by the Contractor; Ensuring that a copy of the EA and the latest version of the EMPr are available on site at all times, and maintaining a records-keeping system of all compliance and environmental documentation; Ensuring that the Contractor is made aware of all applicable changes to the EMPr that are approved by the DEA; Assisting the Contractor in drafting environmental method statements and/or the Environmental Policy where such knowledge/expertise is lacking; Undertaking daily environmental monitoring to ensure the Contractor's activities do not impact upon the receiving environment.
-Such monitoring shall include dust, noise and water monitoring; and Maintaining the following on site: A weekly site diary.
-A non-conformance register (NCR).
-An I&amp;AP communications register, and A register of audits.
+Designation Roles and Responsibilities Monitoring, on a daily basis, environmental specifications on site and compliance with the conditions of the EA, environmental legislation and EMPr; Keeping a register of compliance / non-compliance with the environmental specifications; Identifying and assessing previously unforeseen, actual or potential impacts on the environment; Ensuring that a brief weekly environmental monitoring report is submitted to the ESCO; Conducting site inspections during the defects liability period, and bringing any environmental concerns to the attention of the ESCO and Contractor; Advising the Contractor on the rectification of any pollution, contamination or damage to the construction site, rights of way and adjacent land; Attending site meetings (scheduled and ad hoc); Presenting the environmental awareness training course to all staff, Contractors and Sub contractors, and monitoring the environmental awareness training course to all staff, Contractor; Ensuring that a copy of the EA and the latest version of the EMPr are available on site at all times, and maintaining a records-keeping system of all compliance and environmental documentation; Ensuring that the Contractor is made aware of all applicable changes to the EMPr that are approved by the DEA; Assisting the Contractor in drafting environmental method statements and/or the Environmental Policy where such knowledge/expertise is lacking; Undertaking daily environmental monitoring; and Maintaining the following on site: A weekly site diary.
+A negister of audits.
 Records of all communication received in relation to compliance actions.
-The EO will remain employ ESCO A suitably qualified ESCO must be appointed by the Holder of the EA to monitor the project compliance onsite on a full-time basis.
+ESCO A suitably qualified ESCO must be appointed by the Holder of the EA to monitor the project compliance onsite on a full-time basis.
 Responsibilities of the ESCO include: Be fully conversant with the EIR, the conditions of environmental authorisation and the EMPr; Be fully conversant with all relevant environmental legislation and ensure compliance thereof; Approve method statements (co-approval with the Site Manager); Remain employed until the completion of the construction activities; and Report to the Project Manager, including all findings identified onsite.
 In addition, the ESCO will: